Best Cities for Cofeee Lovers

 Rome, Italy

-• Espresso Culture - Rome is synonymous with espresso culture, offering some of the best espresso experiences in the world.
+• Espresso Culture - Rome is synonymous with espresso culture, with countless cafes serving this quintessential Italian coffee drink.

-• Historic Cafes - The city is home to historic cafes that have been serving coffee for centuries, providing a glimpse into Rome's rich coffee history.
+• Historic Cafes - The city is home to historic cafes that have been serving coffee for decades, offering a taste of Rome's rich coffee history.

-• Coffee Rituals - Romans have a strong coffee ritual, often enjoying their espresso standing at the bar, which is a quintessential Italian experience.
+• Coffee Rituals - Romans have a strong coffee culture with specific rituals, such as standing at the bar to drink espresso quickly.

 Ethiopia